Scientific: Gardenia jasminoides

 7-9, 12-16, 18-24

-Form & Character: Evergreen and mounding, formal, oriental
+Form & Character: Mounding, rounded and formal, oriental, clean, vulnerable.

-Growth Habit: Slow growing and very short lived in Phoenix.
+Growth Habit: Evergreen, woody, broadleaf perennial shrub, slow growing and very short lived in Phoenix.
 Mostly it seems like one is 'growing' chlorosis when attempting to cultivate gardenia in Phoenix landscapes.
+Because of this the actual mature height of gardenia is almost never realized in Phoenix.

-Flowers & fruits: Flowers are large (up to 4" across) and fragrant, borne singularly and at terminal meristems; fruits are inconspicuous green.
+Flowers & Fruits: Gardenia flowers are large (up to 4-inches across) and HIGHLY fragrant, borne singularly and at terminal meristems; fruits are inconspicuous green.

-Soil: Very intolerant of alkaline and saline soils = foliar intervenal chlorosis.
+Soil: Gardenias are quite intolerant of alkaline and saline soils = foliar intervenal chlorosis and general weak and poor vigor.
 All plantings must be thoroughly prepared by amending heavily the soil with acidic peat moss and mulching the soil surface heavily with composted forest mulch.
-The ideal soil is acidic (pH at 4-5.5), highly organic and well drained.
-Because of salt sensitiveness, fertilize with controlled release azalea or camellia fertilizers.
+The ideal soil is acidic (pH at 5 to 6), highly organic and well drained.
+Because of salt sensitiveness, fertilize with controlled release 'azalea' or 'camellia' acid-forming fertilizers.

-Additional comments: This is a very difficult, extremely high maintenance plant to grow in the lower desert because of environmental incompatibilities, but the rewards for the fragrance of one flower make it worth it..
+Additional comments: This is a very difficult, extremely high maintenance shrub to grow in the lower desert because of environmental incompatibilities such as alkaline soil, but for some gardenia fanactics the rewards of the wonderful flower fragrance make it worth while to try....and try again.
 There are many named cultivars.
-More questions?